Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-time-of-day-greeting.md

 - `12-18`: Middle of the day should say Good afternoon
 - `> 18`: After 6 pm so say Good evening

-It's a cool rather small script that just makes that little bit of extra effort for the end-user.
+It's a fantastic, relatively small script that makes that little extra effort for the end-user.

-You can see the end result based on your time in this Codepen.
+You can see the result based on your time in this Codepen.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="zYKZwvG" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript time of day greeting">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/zYKZwvG">